 In sum, besides the closely monitored aggregate demand items such as final domestic demand and net exports, changes in inventories also have the potential to entail significant information regarding economic activity.
 This is because, in some periods such as the second quarter of 2012, final domestic demand and net exports fail to fully account for the quarterly GDP growth.
 National accounts data as well as survey indicators point out that inventory accumulation has not started yet in the post-crisis period.
-A better analysis of the inventory accumulate in the period ahead.
+A better analysis of the inventory accumulation behavior will be enabled as more observations on survey data accumulate in the period ahead.

-REFERENCES

-Günay, M., 2011, Milli Gelir Güncellemeleri (in Turkish), CBRT Economic Notes No. 11/21.

-ECB, 2012, Stockbuilding-Theoretical Considerations and Recent Developments, ECB Monthly Bulletin, May 2012.
+REFERENCES Günay, M., 2011, Milli Gelir Güncellemeleri (in Turkish), CBRT Economic Notes No. ECB, 2012, Stockbuilding-Theoretical Considerations and Recent Developments, ECB Monthly Bulletin, May 2012.

-Box 4.2 Estimating Turkey's Gold Stocks
+Estimating Turkey's Gold Stocks